jbhopkins/bioxtasraw/docs/source/install/win_gensource.rst

     from sourceforge (
     `http://sourceforge.net/projects/bioxtasraw <http://sourceforge.net/projects/bioxtasraw>`_)

 #.
-Extract RAW to a directory of your choice and run :file:`RAW.py` using python.
+Extract RAW to a directory of your choice.

+#.
+In the top level RAW directory run ``python setup.py build_ext --inplace``
+    to build the extensions.

+#.
+In the :file:`bioxtasraw` subdirectory run :file:`RAW.py` using python.

 #.
 Enjoy!